Current Projects

 First we must consider Manoomin / Psiη (wild rice)

 Manoomin (Ojibwe) or Psiŋ (Dakota) (wild rice, Zizania palustris), is an ecologically, culturally, and economically important grain of the Great Lakes Region.
-This work explores how harvesting practices of Manoomin support inter-cultural and inter-species awareness, respect, and responsibility, and how learning centered on Manoomin has a positive effect on climate resilience.
+This work explored how harvesting practices of Manoomin support inter-cultural and inter-species awareness, respect, and responsibility, and how learning centered on Manoomin supports climate resilience.

 Mapping the Extent of the Tar Creek